dbdesign-students-spring2024/4-sql-crud-Ol1viaWang/README.md

 | 147           | French   | ABC Kitchen   | Cheap      | Soho         | 21:22         | 18:46         | 2              | True          |
 | 159           | American | Mareluna      | Cheap      | Soho         | 17:09         | 5:55          | 2              | True          |

 There are 25 cheap restaurants in Soho.
-For simplicity, I only showed the first 5 rows.
+For simplicity, I only show the first 5 rows.

 2. Find all restaurants in a particular genre (pick Chinese) with 3 stars or more, ordered by the number of stars in descending order.